 Workshops – Session 3 – Monday, Feb 18 – 2:30 – 3:45 pm

 Below are the workshops that will be available during Session 3 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 3B.
 Exploring the Tripartite Process of Migration: A Framework for the Development of Trauma-Sensitive Schools in the Treatment of Unaccompanied Refugee Minors

 Recent statistics indicate that the number of unaccompanied immigrant youth, both documented and not, continues to rise.
 This workshop will unpack the tripartite process of migration and explore this as a framework for clinical, school-based interventions in the treatment of trauma, depression, and anxiety in unaccompanied refugee minors.
 The use of culturally adapted, evidence-based trauma interventions such as Trauma-Focused CBT have been effective in supporting these youngsters.
 School social workers play a vital role in providing professional development of trauma-sensitive schools in educating school staff to help them understand how trauma-informed strategies may offer perspective in the classroom.

 New York, NY

 3C.
 Guiding Staff Through Transformational Change While Managing Emotional Mayhem